mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 }
 {{< / highlight >}}

-For example, if we wire the sample controller above with the partial provided in the previous section the user will be able to interact with the application in few different ways.
+For example, if we wire the sample controller above with the partial provided in the previous section, the user will be able to interact with the application in few different ways.

 Change the value of foo by typing in the input box.
-This will immediately reflect the value of foo because of the two-way data binding.
+This will immediately reflect the value of foo because of two-way data binding.
-Change the value of foo by clicking the button, which will be labeled Click me to change foo!.
+Change the value of foo by clicking the button, which will be labeled "Click me to change foo!".
-All the custom elements, attributes, comments or classes could be recognized as AngularJS directives if they are previously defined as ones.
+All of the custom elements, attributes, comments or classes could be recognized as AngularJS directives if they are previously defined as such.

 ## Scope

-In AngularJS scope is JavaScript object, which is exposed to the partials.
+In AngularJS, scope is a JavaScript object, which is exposed to partials.
 The scope could contain different properties – primitives, objects or methods.
-All methods attached to the scope can be invoked by evaluation of AngularJS expression inside the partials associated with the given scope or direct call of the method by any component, which keeps reference to the scope.
+All methods attached to scope can be invoked by evaluation of AngularJS expression inside partials associated with the given scope or a direct call of the method by any component, which keeps a reference to the scope.
 By using appropriate directives, the data attached to the scope could be bound to the view in such way that each change in the partial will reflect a scope property and each change of a scope property will reflect the partial.

 Another important characteristic of the scopes of any AngularJS application is that they are connected into a prototypical chain (except scopes, which are explicitly stated as isolated).
-This way any child scope will be able to invoke methods of its parents since they are properties of its direct or indirect prototype.
+This way any child scope will be able to invoke the methods of its parents since they are properties of its direct or indirect prototype.

 Scope inheritance is illustrated in the following example: